MAES-Rewards/maes-rewards/README.md

 CI/CD:

-* This has been implemented in the Github actions
+* This has been implemented in the Github actions repo here -> https://github.com/MAES-Rewards/maes-rewards

+Documentation:

+* Our product and sprint backlog can be found in jira -> https://maes.atlassian.net/jira/software/projects/SCRUM/boards/1

+Document: Data Design v3, Deployment documentation

 Support:

-*
+* Please reach out to Gopal cerebraldatabank@tamu.edu

 Extra Help: